Ho-Ro/adf4351/README.md

    You will get the firmware files `fx2adf435xfw.ihx` and `fx2adf435xfw.iic`

-### Usage
+### Firmware in RAM

+The firmware upload must be performed each time the module is connected to the PC.

+#### Preparation

-1. Install *cycfx2prog*.
+Install *cycfx2prog*.

    On Debian/Ubuntu:
    ```sh
    sudo apt install cycfx2prog
    ```

-2. Connect the FX2 board to the USB, it should come up with VID:PID `04b4:8613`.
+1. Connect the FX2 board to the USB, it should come up with VID:PID `04b4:8613`.

-3. Load the firware file `fx2adf435xfw.ihx` to the Cypress FX2 RAM with the following command:
+2. Load the firware file `fx2adf435xfw.ihx` to the Cypress FX2 RAM with the following command:
    ```sh
    ./adf435xinit
    ```
-   The device will now renumerate as an Analog Devices card with the VID:PID `0456:b40d`.
+3. The device will now renumerate with the VID:PID `0456:b40d` as an "ANALOG DEVICES" "EVAL-ADF4351".

-   The upload must be performed each time the module is connected to the PC.
+### Firmware in EEPROM

-4. You can also store the firmware file `fx2adf435xfw.iic` permanently in the *large* 8K or 16K EEPROM of the FX2 board, e.g. with the program [cyusb_linux](https://github.com/Ho-Ro/cyusb_linux).
+If you're an experienced FX2 hacker you can also store the firmware file `fx2adf435xfw.iic` permanently in the *large* 8K or 16K EEPROM of the FX2 board.
+For technical details see the Cypress [AN50963](https://www.cypress.com/file/43391/download).

+Under Linux you can use the program [cyusb_linux](https://github.com/Ho-Ro/cyusb_linux):

+1. Make sure you do not have another Cypress based device (e.g. a Salae LA clone) connected to your PC.
+2. Deactivate the large EEPROM - on my Chinese eval board by setting jumper JP1, this changes the EEPROM address line A0 from HI to LO and alters the address from `0xA2` to `0xA0`.
+   As the FX2 read its VID/PID setting on power-on either from a small EEPROM at 0xA0 or a large EEPROM at 0xA2 the I2C read fails and the device comes up with the FX2 default setting `04b4:8613`
+3. Connect the board to USB.
+4. Remove the address jumper J1.
+5. Start the program `cyusb`, the board is detected with VID:PID 04b4:8613 (Cypress FX2 chip).
+6. Select this device, open the `Program` tab, select `Download to Large EEPROM`.
+7. Select the file `fx2adf435xfw.iic` and start the download.
+After success close the program.
-   The unit will then enumerate on the USB as an Analog Devices card with the VID/PID `0456:b40d` and can be used immediately without prior firmware upload.
+8. Disconnect and reconnect the eval board, it will now come up with VID/PID `0456:b40d` as an "ANALOG DEVICES" "EVAL-ADF4351" and can be used immediately from now on.